webbcam/ansible-role-python/README.rst

 Python
 ======

 Ansible role for installing Python from source.

-Inspired by `this post`_
+Inspired by `this post`_.

 Role Variables
 --------------